jasongitmail/super-sitemap/README.md

 When specifying values for the params of your parameterized routes, you can use any of the following types:
 `string[]`, `string[][]`, or `ParamValue[]`.
 See examples below.

-Note: Syntax differs between frameworks to mirror how each framework specifies required params and optional params.

-_Author's note: I'm still deciding if the better library DX is to use framework-specific or framework-agnostic syntax to specify required params & optional params in the keys for paramValues.
-So this may change before 2.0 lands._

 <details>
 <summary>TanStack Start example</summary>